 While the pot is boiling, it’s important to keep an eye on it.
 Especially when you notice that most of the liquid is gone.
 At this point, you want to make sure that you’re stirring the rice frequently so that it doesn’t stick to the bottom of the pot.

-What Goes With Turmeric Rice?
+What Goes With Coconut Turmeric Rice?

 Tools You Might Need:

 - In a nonstick pot, add the oil and adjust to medium heat.
 Once warm, add the minced garlic and sauté for 1-2 minutes or until fragrant.1-2 tsp neutral oil, 1 tsp minced garlic